-(4) The Executive Director of the EuroHPC Joint Undertaking submitted the amended Work Programme to the Governing Board.

-(5) In the interest of legal certainty and clarity, an amended annual Work Programme and Budget of the EuroHPC Joint Undertaking for the year 2023 should be adopted by the Governing Board.

-(6) During the 35th Governing Board meeting, the Governing Board agreed on the amended Work Programme and Budget for the year 2023, and
+- (4) The Executive Director of the EuroHPC Joint Undertaking submitted the amended Work Programme to the Governing Board. - (5) In the interest of legal certainty and clarity, an amended annual Work Programme and Budget of the EuroHPC Joint Undertaking for the year 2023 should be adopted by the Governing Board. - (6) During the 36th Governing Board meeting, the Governing Board was informed about the written procedure to be launched, and it